 This course is an in-depth study of selected topic(s) in the hotel, restaurant, culinary, and tourism industries.
 It is designed to reinforce and further develop basic knowledge and skills gained in earlier courses.
-Departmental approval required.
-Prerequisite: departmental approval for registration
+Prerequisite: department approval for registration